-One of the most stunning natural wonders of New Zealand has to be the Glaciers.
-There are two main ones to choose from - Fox or Franz.
+One of the most stunning natural wonders of New Zealand has to be the Glaciers and Glacier hiking is top on the list for many visitors.

-NZ's west coast glaciers are unique and are probably the most accessible glaciers in the world, as they terminate amongst temperate rainforest just 250 metres above sea level.
+NZ's West Coast glaciers are unique and are probably the most accessible glaciers in the world, as they terminate amongst temperate rainforest just 250 metres above sea level.
 Nowhere else does this happen!
 Glaciers constantly advance and retreat, held in the delicate balance by the accumulation of snow gained in the upper glacier and ice melting in the lower part.
 An increase in snowfall at the neve will result in the glacier advancing.
 Correspondingly, a faster melt will result in the glacier retreating.
-Overall Fox Glacier has been advancing since 1985.

-The fly-in, fly-out heli-hike combines the excitement of walking on the Fox Glacier with the thrill of helicopter flights.
+The fly-in, fly-out heli-hike combines the excitement of walking on the Franz Josef Glacier with the thrill of helicopter flights.
 By flying in you are able to access and explore a part of the glacier where its forces work hardest and often create spectacular ice caves and arches.

 Equipped with leather boots and other equipment, you board the helicopter for your first flight over the pinnacles of the lower icefall.
 Here, the ice is in constant motion.
 You then circle the upper icefall and past Victoria Falls before landing.